jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ State is easy because it’s familiar, or approachable.
 We first learned how to program statefully, so it comes naturally to us.

-^ To use a different example, it’s definitely _easy_ to stuff all of your model data into NSDictionaries instead of creating purpose-specific classes.
-Everyone understands dictionaries, and creating them takes less effort, but ultimately they make your code more complex and error-prone (for example, if you expect a dictionary with one kind of structure but get something else).

 ---

 # [fit] Easy